sameer-mullick/java-basics/README.md

 ## What's Included
 - `BasicFib.java`: A basic Java program that calculates the Fibonacci sequence.
 - `OutlierDetection.java`: A program that finds the index of the first outlier in an arithmetic sequence.
+- `SimpleCalc.java`: A simple calculator that performs basic arithmetic operations.
+- `MethodsDemo.java`: Demonstrates how to define and use methods in Java.
 - More beginner-friendly Java examples coming soon.

 ## How to Run